 Additionally, to take advantage of Instagram’s built-in shopping features, we suggest looking for a retail POS system that will help you import your product catalog onto the platform.

 Branding and logo design

 Establishing a strong brand is key to any retail business’ long term performance.
+While you can generate a free logo, paying for custom design is a smart start-up cost for your retail store.
 A professional logo and strong social media presence can strengthen brand awareness, which sets you apart from your competition.

 Once you have a well-designed logo, you’ll need signs to go inside and outside your property.

 According to eSigns, retail signs can cost anywhere from $10 to $1,000 depending on the sign’s size and material.
 It’s also important to remember that your store’s location might dictate your exterior signage.
 For example, some strip malls may require all of the exterior signage on each store to be the same, for a more uniform look.

 Your brand extends beyond your logo and signage.
 You and your team should embody your brand and its values.
 Here are a few other costs to consider:

 - Do you want your employees to wear uniforms?

 - Will you need to hire an outside consultant to train your staff?